YSKoseki/gmmDenoise/README.md

 > DNAseq”](https://github.com/broadinstitute/gatk-docs/blob/master/gatk3-methods-and-algorithms/Best_Practices_for_Variant_Discovery_in_DNAseq.md#best-practices-for-variant-discovery-in-dnaseq)
 > by Geraldine_VdAuwera.

+We recommend running gmmDenoise separately for each sequencing run.
+Although a more stringent approach would be to apply it to individual samples within a run, our preliminary analysis indicated that this was not practical—likely due to insufficient information on the ASV read count distribution within single samples, which depends on the number of ASVs and their read count variation.

 As illustrated in the workflow above (the “Denoising & Chimera Removal” step), `gmmDenoise` can work complementarily with existing denoising algorithms, such as `DADA2` (Callahan et al. 2016) and `UNOISE3` (Edgar